R-ramljak/MNO_uncertainty/Reproduction/Readme.md

 This folder contains all necessary data, scripts and instructions to *fully reproduce* the results of the study.
 This is a simulation study building on semi-synthetic data, therefore, all results should be reproducible using only the non-synthetic data source, the developed R-code and the indicated R-packages.

 For easier and speedier reproduction of certain parts, we have uploaded interim data objects to a cloud service.
 This makes *partial reproductions* possible.
-Unfortunately, we cannot create a simple link because the Utrecht University administrators only allow sharing the folders with specified people.
+Unfortunately, we cannot create a simple link to share in this repo because the Utrecht University administrators only allow sharing the folders with specified people.
 Therefore, please just write an [email](marcoramljak@googlemail.com) and the folder will be shared with you, without any restrictions.

 ## For a **full reproduction**, please execute the following steps: